defdeveu/code.ios.Vulnabank/README.md

 # VulnaBank
 ### defdeveu. iOS secdev exam app.

+> This branch is a work in progress, and enables the app to build and run on M1.
+However additional steps are still needed:
+> 1. Close XC
+> 2. run: *pod install*
+> 3. Open the project via the localy updated *vulnabankIOs.xcworkspace*

 The application is the exam material for a ‘Secure iOS Coding' course.
 The application has some serious security issues while providing ‘life like’ functionality (of a banking app).

 ### Technology stack